-Two weeks of network based attacks in the midst of normal background data.
-The forth and fifth weeks of data are the "Test Data" used in the 1999 Evaluation from 9/16/1999 to 10/1/1999.
+Two weeks of network-based attacks in the midst of normal background data.
+The fourth and fifth weeks of data are the test data used in the 1999 evaluation from 9/16/1999 to 10/1/1999.
 There are 201 instances of about 56 types of attacks distributed throughout these two weeks.

-Further information about the attack instances, where they are located in week 4 and 5 data is found in the "1999 Attack Truth" available in the documentation section below.
+Further information about the attack instances and where they are located in week 4 and 5 data is found in the 1999 Attack Truth available in the documentation section below.

 1999 DARPA Intrusion Detection Evaluation